smartfog/fogflow/doc/en/source/introduction.rst

 The overall architecture view of FogFlow system is illustrated in below Figure.
 Infrastructure resources are vertically divided as cloud, edge nodes, sensor devices and Actuators.
-Computationally intensive tasks, such as data analytics can be performed on the cloud servers, while some tasks, such as stream processing can be effectively moved to the edge nodes (e.g., IoT gateways or endpoint devices with computation capabilities).
-Sensor devices may include both computation and communication capabilities (e.g., tablet computer) and Actuators may includes docker containers to launch any task ordered based on computational activity.
+Computationally intensive tasks, such as data analytics can be performed on the cloud servers, while some tasks, such as stream processing can be effectively moved to the edge nodes (e.g., IoT gateways or endpoint devices with computation capabilities).Sensor shares observed data (observed by different sensor devices) with broker present on edge nodes and edge nodes compute this data based on logic,then sends response to Actuators.

 .. figure:: figures/fogflow-overall-view.png